reduxjs/redux/docs/tutorials/quick-start/quick-start-part-2.md

 Our posts slice is responsible for handling all updates to the posts data.
 Inside of the `createSlice` call, there's an object called `reducers`.
 Right now, it's empty.
 We need to add a reducer function inside of there to handle the case of a post being added.

 Inside of `reducers`, add a function named `postAdded`, which will receive two arguments: the current `state` value, and the `action` object that was dispatched.
-Since the posts slice _only_ knows about the data it's responsible for, the `state` argument will be just the array of posts, and not the entire Redux state object.
+Since the posts slice _only_ knows about the data it's responsible for, the `state` argument will be the array of posts by itself, and not the entire Redux state object.

 The `action` object will have our new post entry as the `action.payload` field, and we'll put that new post object into the `state` array.